 Throughout the House

-- Vacuum/Wipe Down Walls and Ceilings: Start by vacuuming to remove as much loose dirt and dust as possible.
-Follow this with a soft cloth.
-Wash with water and soap mixture to clean really dirty areas.
+- Vacuum/Wipe Down Walls and Ceilings: Start by vacuuming with the upholstery wand to remove as much loose dirt and dust as possible.
+Follow this with a soft cloth and soapy water to clean really dirty areas.
+(Squeeze out the cloth each time so it’s only damp, not dripping.)

 - Furniture: Vacuum and clean upholstered items and polish wooden items.
-Clean all dust and treat any problem areas (tears, knicks/scratches, rust spots, loose parts, etc.)
+Remove all dust on furniture and treat any problem areas (tears, nicks/scratches, rust spots, loose parts, etc.) It’s also a good idea to move the couch out so you can vacuum behind/underneath it.

 - Dust: Choose a quality duster that will trap and remove the dust (ex: microfiber cloth) rather than just spread it around.
-Dust all surfaces of your home including shelves, knick knacks, photos, lamp shades, door trim, window casings and ceiling fans.
+Dust all surfaces of your home including shelves, knickknacks, lamp shades, door trim, window casings, the tops of picture frames, and ceiling fans.

-- Air Vents: Clean these yourself or have them professionally cleaned.
+- Air Vents: Clean these yourself (here’s a guide on how) or have them professionally cleaned.

 - Baseboards: Dust and wipe down baseboards.